cpp-core/lexical_cast/README.md

 The library is not designed to support different output formats.
-An excellent library for `json` output is [nlohman/json library](https://github.com/nlohmann/json) and for binary, [Google protocolo buffers](https://github.com/protocolbuffers/protobuf).
+An excellent library for `json` output is [nlohman/json library](https://github.com/nlohmann/json) and for binary [Google protocolo buffers](https://github.com/protocolbuffers/protobuf).

-The library is not designed to work with reference or pointer types.
+The library is not designed to work with pointer types.
 Thus, it is not useful for the general (de)serialization of arbitrary values.
 There is no support for following pointers and marking objects that is necessary for general (de)serialization functionality.
 Good general libraries for (de)serialization include [cereal](https://github.com/USCiLab/cereal) and [Boost::serialization](https://www.boost.org/doc/libs/1_80_0/libs/serialization/doc/index.html).